 The assembly process can begin before the first day to file candidacy for the general election.
-However, candidates should hold an assembly by August 13, 2024.
-Holding an assembly on or between June 5, 2024, and August 13, 2024 allows enough time for the Elections Division to verify signatures before the August 27, 2024 candidate filing deadline.
+Incumbent candidates should hold an assembly before August 4, 2026.
+Non-incumbent candidates should hold an assembly before August 11, 2026.
+The Elections Division must receive signatures sheets for verification from incumbent candidates by August 4, 2026, and from non-incumbent candidates by August 11, 2026, to ensure sufficient time for the verification process to be completed prior to 5:00:00 pm on the filing deadline.
+Candidates are advised that signatures received after August 4, 2026, or August 11, 2026, whichever applies, might not be verified by 5:00:00 pm on the applicable filing deadline.
 Candidates whose signatures are not verified by the filing deadline will not appear on the ballot.